 This is probably one of the most important lessons I learnt on my quest to be a better ESL teacher.
 Games in general, are the best way to teach English, especially with children.
 As children are not learning English by choice, they can be unenthusiastic at times, more so if you give them boring worksheets to complete!

 Playing games grabs their attention and makes the class more enjoyable for them and for you.
 No one likes a boring class, even the teachers, so, if they are having fun, then you will too!
-In a way, when teaching children English, you assume the role of entertainer more than teacher.
-You have to keep the children entertained and engaged, otherwise they get restless.
+In a way, when teaching children English, you assume the role of entertainer more than a teacher.
+You have to keep the children entertained and engaged, otherwise, they get restless.

-There are a number of great games you can use, memory match, Simon says and pictionary are particular favourites with my students.
+There are a number of great games you can use, memory match, Simon says and Pictionary are particular favourites with my students.
 By using games, you are effectively tricking the children into learning English, but they remember much better than they otherwise would!

 You can also use games with adults as well, to great effect!
-Back to the board, pictionary and quizzes are great for adults and a perfect ESL strategy for elementary students.
+Back to the board, Pictionary and quizzes are great for adults and a perfect ESL strategy for elementary students.
 Whatever the age group, everyone loves games, so incorporate them into your lessons as much as you can!

 Don’t plan a lesson too much

 This may sound like the complete opposite of what you should be doing, but bear with me for a second: